JosephABudd/kickzig/README.md

 ### Modal screens

 Modal screens are the framework's dialogs.
-They are the same as panel screens where one panel is displayed at a time.
+Like panel screens, modal screens display only one panel at a time.

 When a modal screen is to be displayed, the framwork caches the current screen before displaying the modal screen.
 When a modal screen is finally closed, the framework gets that cached previous screen and displays it.